reomayo67/im_keyboard/Parts.md

 3d printed Plate, Case, and Shell

-PCB from JLCPCB .(Thats the manu im gonna use, if using another format gerber file to their sepcifics.
+PCB from JLCPCB .(Thats the manu im gonna use, if using another format gerber file to their sepcifics.)

 ATMEGA32u4 w/ through hole mounts x1

+34 of any Standard MX Switch.

 <img width="432" height="331" alt="Screenshot 2026-07-09 125644" src="https://github.com/user-attachments/assets/a0be7c66-70db-453f-8a44-96cf74a5b145" />